 You need to provide Advance Passenger Information (API) before you go on holiday.
 It's also called APIS, Secure Flight or e-Borders.
 In a nutshell, this is information from your passport that's required by the government of the country you're travelling to.
 TUI also needs this information for Aviation Security purposes.

 To provide us with your API, add it to your customer account here.

-If you've chosen Select Your Seat, Seats with Extra Space, Seats with Extra Legroom or Premium Club seats, online check-in opens 14 days before your outward flight.
-If not, you can check-in online from 7 days before.
+If you're flying with TUI, online check-in opens 14 days before your flight takes off.
+You'll need to check in for your outbound and return flights separately.
 To see if online check-in is ready for your flights yet, visit our Flight Extras website and enter your booking reference, the surname of the lead passenger and your departure date.
 You'll then be able to click the Check-in button if it's available.